 - Beyond the classroom

-Timetabled enrichment groups enable us to stretch the most able mathematicians, exploring paradox and logic.
+Extra enrichment clubs at lunchtime enable us to stretch the most able mathematicians, exploring paradox and logic.

-Pupils can take part in Countdown Club, a weekly lunchtime club where they tackle the maths element of the popular TV show, and can enjoy Mathletics in the library at breaktimes.
+Pupils can take part in Countdown Club, a weekly lunchtime club where they tackle a range of mathematical games, including the maths element of the popular TV show, and can enjoy Mathletics in the library at breaktimes.